UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 A unique tread pattern and independent front and rear ends.

-• 1.
-To help signify the different front and rear, a heel grip was added as well as accents to the design such as the cut out flick at the back and a point at the front.
+• 1] To clearly differentiate the front and rear of the guard, a heel grip was incorporated alongside distinct design accents, such as a cut-out flick at the back and a pointed front.

 Cutting Guides and Flex Points